hharzer/appbuilder2-pkes/documentation/appb_intro.md

 Since there's no uid or character array involved, you can safely ignore both arguments.
 When your function gets called, you'll be able to create your layout.

+### Adding all necessary prerequistes

+You have to add the `refresh` method of your AppBuilder instance to your `loop` function.
+Also, to read the serial port correctly, AppBuilder's `serial_event` function must be called after entering `serialEvent` of your arduino device.

 ### Building a layout

 Currently, there are four different UI elements available: